Government Complex, Daejeon

-The Government Complex Daejeon (정부대전청사), which is located in Dunsan-dong, Seo-gu at the city of Daejeon, is a set of four buildings holding several government agencies of South Korea.
+The Government Complex Daejeon, which is located in Dunsan-dong, Seo-gu at the city of Daejeon, is a set of four buildings holding several government agencies of South Korea.
 The area of the Government Complex, Daejeon is 518,338 m^{2}.
 The size of the building is 4 buildings and auxiliary buildings with 20 stories high.
 The total floor area is also 242,701 m^{2}.
 The construction period is 1993.9.15 to 1997.12.20.
 Following is examples of government agencies using the Government Complex Daejeon.